Roxana Halls: Career

 Halls’s work is in myriad private and public collections, both in the U.K. and overseas.
 Besides solo exhibitions at Beaux Arts, Bath; Hay Hill, London; and at Reuben Colley Fine Art, Birmingham, her work has been shown in numerous group shows in the UK and US, including the BP Portrait Award at The National Portrait Gallery, London, The R.A.
 Summer Exhibition, The Royal Society of Portrait Painters, The Discerning Eye, The Ruth Borchard Self Portrait Competition.
 In 2004, Halls won the Villiers David Prize which enabled her to visit Berlin for the first time and make her 'Cabaret' series.
 In 2010, she won the Founder’s Purchase Prize at the ING Discerning Eye show and thus entered their collection.
 Her 2019 portrait of Scottish musician Horse McDonald was acquired for the permanent collection of the Scottish National Portrait Gallery.
 The portrait’s pose derived from an amalgam of all the live moments, mannerisms and movements, Halls witnessed in her studio while Horse performed her best-loved song “Careful,” for her live and a cappella; the pose was the one Halls felt best encapsulated her sitter.

-In 2020 Halls became a founder-member and later Director of InFems Art Collective. and created her first NFT "Pulse Points" in 2022 as part of 'Nightclubbing' - InFems's collaboration with Carolina Herrera.
+In 2020, Halls became a founder-member and later Director of InFems Art Collective. and created her first NFT "Pulse Points" in 2022 as part of 'Nightclubbing' - InFems's collaboration with Carolina Herrera.

-In 2022 Halls featured on Episode 1 of BBC's Extraordinary Portraits hosted by Tinie Tempah where she was commissioned to paint twin sisters who survived a crocodile attack in Mexico.
+In 2022, Halls was the featured artist in the first episode of BBC's Extraordinary Portraits, hosted by Tinie Tempah, where she was commissioned to paint twin sisters Georgia and Melissa Laurie, who survived a crocodile attack in Mexico.
 Also in 2022, Halls' portrait of Katie Tomkins - Mortuary & Post Mortem Services Manager at West Hertfordshire NHS Trust was acquired for the permanent collection of the Science Museum, London, UK as part of their COVID-19 Collecting Project.

-Halls was commissioned to create the Stretching Room paintings for Disney's film Haunted Mansion scheduled for release in Summer 2023.
+Halls was commissioned to create the Stretching Room paintings for Disney's 2023 film Haunted Mansion.
 The works are now in the Disney Archive.

+In 2023, Halls had a solo show Die Augen der Roxana Halls Neue Britische Figurative Malerei [The Eyes of Roxana Halls: New British Figurative Painting] at Haus Kunst Mitte, Berlin.